maarten-pennings/howto/c64mempart/readme.md

 some fixed memory locations.
 And then we do not use BASIC but some assembly routine to update those locations.

-The idea is that the partition manager A0 sets aside a piece of memory, the _layout table_, that records the layout pointers of all its apps.
+The idea is that the partition manager sets aside a piece of memory, the _layout table_, that records the layout pointers of all its apps.
 If there are 8 apps (partitions), that would be 8 sets of 7 pointers of 2 bytes, nearly 128 bytes for the layout table.
 The partition manager also records which partition is active.
-Finally, there would be one assembly routine, the _switcher_, with one input parameter: the partition to make active.
+Finally, there would be one assembly routine, the _switcher_, with one input parameter: the partition to make active (to switch to).

 When the switcher gets called, it first copies the actual layout pointers (43..56) to the layout table (a "backup").
 The switcher knows which slot in the layout table to use, because it knows which partition is currently active.
-Then the switcher updates the location that records the active partition with the passed parameter.
+Then the switcher updates active partition index with the passed parameter.
 Finally, it copies (it "restores") the layout pointers from the layout table (using the slot of the new active partition) to the actual layout pointers (43..56).